Resolving duplicate bindings

 Finally, let's create an Injector

-from those 3 modules and obtain an instance of a Set<Integer>
+from those three modules and obtain an instance of Set<Integer>

 :